-GC: Document digitisation, especially JSON schemas, can ensure a common language between sender and user, and any other party coming in contact with the document as the JSON Schema used is published online by the Standardized Trust or by the ICC, for example.
-The data will, therefore, be harmonized by default and also machine readable, as well as readable by humans when the JSON is used in a digital document but there will be a structure in the document so it will not look exactly the way it used to.
+GC: Document digitisation, especially JSON schemas, can ensure a common language between sender and user, and any other party coming in contact with the document as the JSON Schema used is published online by the Standardised Trust or by the ICC, for example.
+The data will therefore be harmonised by default and also machine-readable, as well as readable by humans when the JSON is used in a digital document, but there will be a structure in the document so it will not look exactly the way it used to.

 JSON Schema – additional benefits and practical applications

 DP: Are there other use cases and benefits of this and what are the practical applications?